Ahmed-Taha-981/Parallel-DFS-Algorithm/docs/Performance_Profiling_Report.md

 ## Executive Summary

 This report presents the performance analysis of the parallel Depth-First Search (DFS) traversal implementation using OpenMP.
-We measure serial execution time (T_S) and parallel execution times (T_P) for different thread counts (1, 2, 4, 8), compute speedup and efficiency metrics, and analyze the results using Amdahl's Law.
+We measure serial execution time (T_S) and parallel execution times (T_P) for different thread counts (2, 4, 8, 16), compute speedup and efficiency metrics, and analyze the results using Amdahl's Law.

+**Key Finding**: The parallel implementation demonstrates **negative speedup** (speedup < 1.0) across all thread counts tested, with the serial version outperforming the parallel version by 5.5× to 17.5×.
+This is primarily due to excessive synchronization overhead from critical sections used to prevent race conditions.
+The implementation correctly avoids race conditions but at a significant performance cost.
+For graph sizes of 10,000 vertices or smaller, the serial implementation is recommended.

 ---

 ## Methodology

 ### Test Configuration
-- **Graph Size**: 50,000 vertices
+- **Graph Size**: 10,000 vertices
 - **Algorithm**: Depth-First Search (DFS) traversal
-- **Thread Counts Tested**: 1, 2, 4, 8
+- **Thread Counts Tested**: 2, 4, 8, 16
 - **Iterations**: 5 runs per configuration (averaged)
 - **Compiler Flags**: `-fopenmp -O2 -std=c++11`
+- **System**: WSL (Windows Subsystem for Linux)

+**Note on Graph Size**: Initial tests with 50,000 vertices resulted in stack overflow errors due to deep recursion.
+The graph size was reduced to 10,000 vertices for successful execution.
+This limitation highlights a constraint of the recursive DFS approach in parallel environments.

 ### Performance Metrics
 1. **T_S**: Serial execution time (baseline)